I am not your expectations, no.

 ♥ Prone to the phenomenon “Shrinkage.”

-Shrinkage = wearing styles of different hair lengths.
+Shrinkage = wearing hairstyles of different lengths.

 It gives you the option to wear your hair short or long, whenever.
 The tighter your coils, the higher your shrinkage.